xenleme/sw-navigation/README.md

 # starwars navigation

-In this project you can find information about the characters, planets and starships from epic space opera franchise Star Wars.
+#### This project built with React and uses [SWAPI - The Star Wars API](https://swapi.co/)

-#### This project uses the [SWAPI - The Star Wars API](https://swapi.co/)
+Here you can find information about the characters, planets and starships from epic space opera franchise Star Wars.

 You can clone it or download ZIP and run: